Last updated: April 4, 2014

 says, typically takes nine months to a year.

-About 25 percent of hip fracture sufferers will experience a
+About 25% of people with hip fractures will experience a full

-Fifty percent will need to use a cane or walker, and about 20
+However, 50% will need to use a cane or walker, and about 20% of

-percent of individuals who break their hip will permanently live in
+individuals who break their hip will permanently live in a nursing

-a nursing home.
-Caregivers can help ensure the best outcome by
+home.
+Caregivers can help ensure the best outcome by helping their

-helping their loved ones adhere to their therapy regimens and
+loved ones adhere to their therapy regimens and taking some

 Ideally, one can prevent hip fractures in the elderly in the